malinpalo/Gro/README.md

 #### Post List Page

-- Shows all the posts added by users.
+- Displays all the posts added by users sorted by the latest posts first.
+- Date for when the post where added is displayed.
+- The feed festures infinite scrolling, as long as there is posts the user can scroll further.
-- Shows the heading of every post.
+- Shows the heading and description of every post.
 - Likes/comments count are beeeing displayed.
 - Most followed users are being displayed.
 - The search bar where the user can search for other users or topics is beeing displayed under the navigation bar.